carlosr301101/carlosr301101/src/content/blog/post1.md

 ---
 title: 'Cuban community for Rust.'
-description: 'This article is a call to action to cuban DEV community to use Rust.'
+description: 'This article is a call to action for cuban DEV community to use Rust.'
 pubDate: 'Nov 12 2025'
 heroImage: '/post_img.webp'
 badge: 'Rust'